Achievable logoAchievable logo

 The rule prohibits the use of third-party ratings in an advertisement, unless the adviser provides disclosures and satisfies certain criteria* pertaining to the preparation of the rating.

-*Generally speaking the “certain criteria” requires the adviser to have a reasonable basis to believe the third-party rating system is fair and not set up to receive a specific result.
-Additionally, the adviser must disclose the identity of the third-party ratings service/agency and any compensation paid to the third party.
+*Generally speaking, the “certain criteria” requires the adviser to have a reasonable basis to believe the third-party rating system is fair and not designed to produce a specific result.
+The adviser must also disclose the identity of the third-party ratings service/agency and any compensation paid to the third party.

 • Posting gross performance*, unless the advertisement also presents net performance